 Must Read Articles:

-Dementia Dementia is the loss of reasoning, memory, and other mental abilities.
-Dementia may be caused by irreversible as well as treatable causes.
+Dementia OverviewDementia is the loss of reasoning, memory, and other mental abilities.
+Dementia may be caused by irreversible causes such as Alzheimer's disease, Parkinson's dementia, Lewy body dementia, and vascular dementia.
+There are also treatable causes of dementia such as infections, head injury, normal hydrocephalus, and metabolic and hormonal disorders.
+Early symptoms of dementia include forgetting appointments and names, losing things, difficulties performing familiar tasks (driving, cooking, household chores), personality changes, mood swings, paranoia, and suspiciousness.
+There are 7 types of dementia.
 A variety of tests (blood tests, scans, assessment of family history) may be used to diagnose dementia.
 Treatment may include medication and behavioral therapy.
-Most cases of dementia tend to progress unless the underlying cause is treatable and reversible.

 Expert Views and News

 - Viruses May Play a Role in Alzheimer's Disease

 - HIV Diagnosis Calls for Immediate Treatment

 - More Now Die in U.S. From Hepatitis C Than HIV

 - Most Americans With HIV Don't Have Infection Under Control

 - Early Treatment Makes HIV Less Infectious